auth0-blog/polymer-with-jwt-api/README.md

 # Build a Polymer App - From Authentication to Calling an API

 Build your first Polymer web app.
 Call an API and authenticate with [JSON Web Tokens](http://jwt.io) and local storage.
+Read the full tutorial here: [Build Your First App with Polymer and Web Components](https://auth0.com/blog/build-your-first-app-with-polymer-and-web-components/).

 ## Dependencies